SentryApe/compound-oracle-util/README.md

 ## update_prices.js

 A sample program for accessing the prices and printing them to console.
-Using the same pattern one could save it to a file or to a database as well.
+Using the same pattern one could save it to a file or to a database.